Discovering Savonlinna and Lake Saimaa Finland’s Lake District

 There are only some 400 to 430 individual seals left, although this is an improvement on the 100 to 150 seals in the mid-80s, much of this increase in population is due to conservation efforts by the Finnish Association for Nature Conservation.

 According to Mikael the best time to see the Saimaa Ringed seals is in March to May when the pups are born and the adults bask on the rocks having malted their winter coats.
-On our journey Mikael did manage to spot a seal in the distance but by the time I located the spot, the seal had dived for cover beneath the calm waters.
+On our journey Mikael did manage to spot a seal in the distance but by the time I realised where he was pointing, the seal had dived for cover beneath the calm waters.

 Järvisydän Spa Hotel